tabathadelane/critical-reactions/README.md

 This is built using Django and DjangoREST hooked up to Vue.js on the front end.
 The styling utilizes BootstrapVue and Sass.
 This is my first time using Bootstrap.
 I try not to use libraries too much in this "learning" stage of my career change, as I like to try and build things from scratch when possible to understand how they work.
 I've been interested in Sass, and once I saw how Bootstrap and Sass worked together, it blew my mind!
-Also, the built-in responsivness is SOOO nice.
+Also, the built-in responsiveness is SOOO nice.

 So far the backend is simple and maybe doesn't make sense to exist.
 I love Django and DjangoREST, and also, I kind of thought it would be a cool idea to have a skeleton front-end that could be hooked up to any database of a crew.
 All of the party information is dynamically filled in the Vue templates from the RestAPI.
 I even have a database column for D&D class themes (colors), which you will see on the "Members" tab.
 I have the templates also plug into in-line stlyes in a for loop for each member of the party.
 All of the colors come from the official D&D Beyond hexcodes for each class.
 NEAT!
 Also, I would like to add a blog and a service inquiry form to the backend later.